cloudfoundry/diego-perf-release/README.md

 json.
 If there are no data points in InfluxDB, e.g. no failures, InfluxDB will result an empty result, e.g. `{"results":[]}`

+If the output file parameter is provided, `diego_results.sh` will also trigger a post-processing script that condenses the output into `metrics.csv`, a more human-readable format.

 #### Snapshotting and Restoring Influxdb (GCP Only)

 ##### Snapshotting